 And that's not good for long-term marketing success.

-The 'SOAP Opera' Email Sequence
+What is the 'SOAP Opera' Email Sequence?

 Everyone knows how a Soap Opera works, right?

-Whether it is daytime TV or your favorite prime time thriller, you watch with bated breath until the last 5 minutes for the cliffhanger.
-We all know it's coming, week after week, and that's exactly what keeps you settling in at 8pm every Thursday for the next episode.
+Whether it is daytime TV or your favorite prime-time thriller, you watch with bated breath until the last 5 minutes for the cliffhanger.
+We all know it's coming, week after week, and that's exactly what keeps you settling in at 8 pm every Thursday for the next episode.

 Email 1: Set the Stage